albamr09/albamr09.github.io/content/math/cet/05_integrals.md

 >
 > If $f$ is continuous on $[a, b]$ or if $f$ has only a finite number of jump discontinuities, then $f$ is integrable on $[a, b]$; that is the definite integral $\int_a^b f(x) dx$ exists.

-**Why does $f$ is said to be integrable under such conditions?**
+**Why is $f$ said to be integrable under such conditions?**

 Let's start by with **the condition of $f$ being continuous**.
 If $f$ is continuous, on very small subintervals (we know the subintervals tend to width zero) then $f$ does not "change abruptly".
 Thus any sample point $x_i^\*$ on that subinterval will resolve to a height of $f(x_i^*)$, which will be very similar to all the other possible heights for any other sample point on the subinterval.

 Thus the rectangles on the Riemann sums will be very similar for any arbitrary sample point.
 Therefore all the approximations for the area under $f$ tend to the same value.

-This makes he limit exists, and thus $f$ is integrable.
+This makes the limit exist, and thus $f$ is integrable.

 **What if $f$ is not continuous but has a finite number of jump discontinuities?** In this case the discontinuities can create some local error on the Riemann sum.
-However the total error can be made arbitrarily small by making the subintervals smaller and smaller.
+However the total error can be made arbitrarily small by making the subintervals that contain these discontinuities smaller and smaller.

-To be more concrete, image an subinterval which contains the jump discontinuity (e.g. there is a jump discontinuity at $x = c$, such that $f(c^-) = 1$ and $f(c^+) = 3$).
+To be more concrete, image an subinterval which contains a jump discontinuity (e.g. there is a jump discontinuity at $x = c$, such that $f(c^-) = 1$ and $f(c^+) = 3$).
 Then, no matter the sample point you choose, the area will not fully capture the behaviour of $f$ on that subinterval.

 ![Riemann Sum Jump Discontinuities](./assets/riemann_sum_jump_discontinuities.png)

-Note, however, that the error on that rectangle depends on the width of the subinterval:
+Note, however, that the error depends on the width of the subinterval:

 $$
 \text{error} \approx \text{height differences} \times \text{width}
 $$

 If the width of the subinterval can be made infinitely smaller, then the error will tend to zero.
-But we do not know that the width of the subintervals do tend to zero, therefore the local error introduced by discontinuities also do tend to zero, and we can "assume" $f$ to be continuous.
+And we do not know that the width of the subintervals do tend to zero, therefore the local error introduced by the discontinuities also do tend to zero, then the limit exists and $f$ is integrable.

-But you may ask, why does this not always hold with an infinite number of jump discontinuities?
-Another way to state Riemann's definition for integrability is:
+But you may ask, **why does this not always hold with an infinite number of jump discontinuities?** Another way to state Riemann's definition for integrability is:

 > A function $f$ on $[a, b]$ is integrable if and only if the set of all its jump discontinuities has **measure zero**.